GloriaKinyanjui/HydroConnect/README.md

 - [Technology implementation](#technology-implementation)
   - [IBM watsonx product(s) used](#ibm-ai-services-used)

-1. watsonx.ai: HydroConnect uses Watsonx.ai for real-time water consumption analysis and AI-driven insights.
+1. Watsonx.ai: HydroConnect uses Watsonx.ai for real-time water consumption analysis and AI-driven insights.
 It processes data from water usage sensors and generates predictions on future water demand, enabling the platform to suggest conservation techniques and manage equitable distribution.

-2. watsonx.governance: This product is used to ensure that all AI-generated insights and decisions within HydroConnect comply with governance rules and regulations, particularly around equitable distribution and ethical resource management.
+2. Watsonx.governance: This product is used to ensure that all AI-generated insights and decisions within HydroConnect comply with governance rules and regulations, particularly around equitable distribution and ethical resource management.

-3. watsonx Assistant: The Watsonx Assistant enables HydroConnect to provide interactive, AI-driven communication with users, offering personalized water conservation tips and answering user questions regarding water supply in their area.
+3. Watsonx Assistant: The Watsonx Assistant enables HydroConnect to provide interactive, AI-driven communication with users, offering personalized water conservation tips and answering user questions regarding water supply in their area.
 This assistant also facilitates real-time support and alerts.

   - [Other IBM technology used](#other-ibm-technology-used)